Welcome to today's edition of the Rush 24-7 podcast.

 And she went to a congressional committee to close the sale.

-Well, it's the right place to do that.
+That's the right place to do that.

-Where do you think the insurance companies forced to cover this cost get the money to pay for these co-eds to have sex?
+Where do you think the insurance companies, forced to cover this cost, get the money to pay for these co-eds to have sex?

 It comes from health care insurance premiums that everybody else pays.

-For a lot of students like me who are on public interest scholarships, that's practically an entire summer's salary, complained Sandra Floak.
+There isn't anything free for a lot of students like me who are on public interest scholarships.

-A thousand dollars, three thousand, practically an entire summer salary that they now have to spend on sex.
+$1,000, $3,000, practically an entire summer's salary that they now have to spend on sex.

-So she earns enough money in just one summer to pay for three full years of sex, and they're full years because she and her co-ed classmates are having sex nearly three times a day for three years straight, apparently.
+So she earns enough money in just one summer to pay for three full years of sex and they're full years because she and her co-ed classmates are having sex nearly three times a day for three years straight, apparently.

 Well, that's what the numbers add up to.

-We've run them here, 953 for condoms on Amazon.
+We've run them here: 953 for condoms on Amazon.

 That's a year.

-That's close to thousand bucks.
+That's close to a thousand bucks.

-Why only why only birth control pills?
+Why only birth control pills?

-At a dollar a condom if she shops at CVS Pharmacy's website, that $3,000 would buy her 3,000 condoms or a thousand of them a year.
+If she shops at CVS Pharmacy's website, that $3,000 would buy her 3,000 condoms or 1,000 of them a year.

 We've done all kinds of research on this.